216k155/luxcore-node/README.md

 [![Build Status](https://img.shields.io/travis/lux-project/luxcore-node.svg?branch=master&style=flat-square)](https://travis-ci.org/lux-project/luxcore-node)
 [![Coverage Status](https://img.shields.io/coveralls/lux-project/luxcore-node.svg?style=flat-square)](https://coveralls.io/r/lux-project/luxcore-node)

-A Litecoin full node for building applications and services with Node.js.
+A Luxcoin full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Litecoin Core with additional indexing](https://github.com/lux-project/luxcore-lux) for more advanced address queries.
+At the minimum a node has an interface to [Luxcoin Core with additional indexing](https://github.com/lux-project/luxcore-lux) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install